Rotating black holes in Einstein-aether theory: Discussion

 An important question is whether for coupling parameters in regions I and II one may construct initial data for a Cauchy evolution with large twist.
 If such data did exist then its evolution would give rise to non-GR behaviours, in contrast to that of the `painted on' dynamics.
 The question would then be does the large twist quickly dissipate, or can it persist so that the non-GR behaviour is not just localized near this initial data surface?
 For example, if strong field initial data with large twist collapses to a black hole, can the twist fall into the black hole and produce an exotic black hole, different from the approximately Kerr black holes found here?
 While it is possible that there exist such exotic solutions for region I and II which do not have a 4d GR-like behaviour, it seems likely that in phenomenological settings the relevant behaviours would closely follow GR, as in practice, apart from cosmological solutions, strong field gravitational dynamics in our universe originate from the evolution of weak field initial conditions.
 For example, we expect astrophysical black holes will have formed from a prior gravitational collapse of weak field initial data.

-Assuming this picture is correct our conclusion is that in these phenomenological parameter regions, where some aether couplings are $O(1)$, approximate GR behaviour is nonetheless recovered, with the metric deviating from a GR solution by $\sim O(c_a)$.
-Recall that the largest this can be is for region I where $c_a = O(10^{-4})$.
-Given that the non-linear behaviour of the theory would be very close to that of GR, improved constraints on the PPN parameters from pulsars may constrain the aether parameters further than Solar system tests.
-As discussed in~\cite{Oost:2018tcv} the obstruction to using the considerably tighter pulsar constraints ($| \hat{\alpha}_1 | \le 10^{-5}$ and $| \hat{\alpha}_2 | \le 10^{-9}$) is in part the lack of understanding the non-linear behaviour of neutron stars in the Einstein-aether theory.
-However if this closely reproduces GR then we would expect such uncertainties are not present.
-It would therefore be interesting to confirm numerically that near GR behaviour also emerges for neutron star solutions as we predict.
-If these tighter constraints could be applied they would further restrict possible deviations from GR for the Einstein-aether theory, the largest being those for region I where now $c_a$ would be constrained to be $O(10^{-5})$ or smaller, and hence the metric deviations from GR would correspondingly be at most one part in $10^5$.
+Assuming this picture is correct, our conclusion is that in these phenomenological parameter regions, where some aether couplings are $O(1)$, approximate GR behaviour for black holes is nonetheless recovered, with the metric deviating from a GR solution by $\sim O(c_a)$.
+Recall that the largest this can be is for region I, where $c_a = O(10^{-5})$.
 If deviations of the quadrupole moment from the Kerr value are of that same order, they would lie around the lower limit of what is projected to be measurable using LISA observations of EMRIs~\cite{Babak:2017tow}.
 It would be very interesting to understand precisely what is the potential for observing small deviations in physical observables such as this and others, using LISA and other high precision observations of gravitational dynamics.